 - Add the tomatoes, garlic, and lemon juice: Now add the tomatoes (including the juice), garlic, and lemon juice.
 Then knead until there are no tomato chunks left and everything is combined.

 - Add the green onions, parsley, and oil: Next, add the green onions, parsley, and sunflower oil.
-Then knead again until everything is combined.
+Then knead again until everything is combined and the bulgur mixture is soft and can be shaped.

 - Shape: Now take some of the bulgur mixture in your hand and make a fist several times until you have a small sausage-like cig kofte.
 Place them on a large plate.